Magic for Hybrid Boson-Fermion Systems: A Grassmann Phase-Space Approach: Fermionic phase space and magic

 \section{Fermionic phase space and magic}

-In this section, we provide a first-principles derivation of the fermionic SRE from first principles.
+In this section, we provide a first-principles derivation of the fermionic SRE.
 Suppose we are given $N$ fermionic modes, with annihilation and creation operators $\hat{c}_n$ and $\hat{c}_n^\dagger$ respectively, which satisfy the canonical anticommutation relations:

 Following Cahill and Glauber \cite{cahill1969ordered}, we define the $s$-ordered displacement operator as:

 where $\left\{\xi_n,\bar\xi_n\right\}_{n=1}^N$ are (complex) Grassmann variables.
 We refer the reader to the Supplemental Material for a very short overview of Grassmann variables.
 Given a quantum state $\rho$, we then define the generating function as: